-Christian is Partner and a member of the Corporate department and is ranked as a ‘next generation partner’ in Legal 500 2019 and a ‘rising star’ according to IFLR1000´s 2019 financial and corporate law rankings.
+Christian is Partner and a member of the Corporate department and is ranked as a ‘next generation partner’ in Legal 500 2019 and a ‘rising star’ according to IFLR1000´s 2020 investment funds rankings.
+He is also the current Secretary to the AIMA Cayman Executive for 2020-2022.
 Christian was based in Appleby’s BVI office prior to joining the Cayman Islands office in 2010 and, prior to that, worked with William Fry Solicitors in Dublin for eight years and was an associate in the asset management and investment funds department there.

 Christian is a member of the Law Society of Ireland and the Law Society of England and Wales and is admitted to practice law in both the Cayman Islands as well as the British Virgin Islands.

-Christian also advises on Cayman Islands and BVI banking and finance, general lending, debt issuance and general aspects of banking and finance and corporate and commercial law on a daily basis including opinions work and secured financing and refinancing matters in addition to Cayman Islands regulatory matters including investment business licencing applications and banking licensing applications plus on-going regulatory advice in relation to securities investment business and banks and trust companies law.
+Christian also advises on Cayman Islands banking and finance, general lending, debt issuance and general aspects of banking and finance and corporate and commercial law on a regular basis including opinions work and secured financing and refinancing matters in addition to Cayman Islands regulatory matters including investment business and banking licensing applications plus on-going regulatory advice in relation to securities investment business and banks and trust companies law.

 University College, Dublin (Ireland)